ScottLogic/blog/_posts/2025-11-19-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 <div style="max-width:1024px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/sasha_luccioni_we_re_doing_ai_all_wrong_here_s_how_to_get_it_right" width="1024px" height="576px" title="We’re doing AI all wrong.
 Here’s how to get it right" style="position:absolute;left:0;top:0;width:100%;height:100%"  frameborder="0" scrolling="no" allowfullscreen onload="window.parent.postMessage('iframeLoaded', 'https://embed.ted.com')"></iframe></div></div>

 However there are many ways researchers and corporations can collectively work towards a more sustainable AI.
-In fact, many are already pioneering [alternative approaches]((https://blog.scottlogic.com/2025/02/20/there-is-more-than-one-way-to-do-genai.html)) that prioritise sustainability and responsibility.
+In fact, many are already pioneering [alternative approaches](/2025/02/20/there-is-more-than-one-way-to-do-genai.html) that prioritise sustainability and responsibility.

 ### Learning from the smaller players

-While major tech companies dominate headlines with ever-larger models, smaller AI research groups and [novel companies](https://blog.scottlogic.com/2025/10/14/beyond-compliance-how-sustainable-technology-creates-value.html) are charting a different course.
+While major tech companies dominate headlines with ever-larger models, smaller AI research groups and [novel companies](/2025/10/14/beyond-compliance-how-sustainable-technology-creates-value.html) are charting a different course.
 Organisations like [Hugging Face](https://huggingface.co/) are championing open research into AI's carbon footprint and demonstrating that effective AI doesn't always require massive models and infrastructure.
 Academic institutions, working within resource constraints, have driven innovation in efficient architectures, proving that limitations can foster creativity rather than hinder it.
-As the poet Charles Baudelaire who said of poetry that *because the form is constrained, the idea springs forth more intensely*. [^4] The same principle applies to sustainable AI: sometimes the most elegant solutions emerge not from unlimited resources, but from thoughtful constraints.
+As the poet Charles Baudelaire said of poetry, *because the form is constrained, the idea springs forth more intensely*. [^4] The same principle applies to sustainable AI: sometimes the most elegant solutions emerge not from unlimited resources, but from thoughtful constraints.

 Among the papers reviewed, a few observations and actionable recommendations stood out:

 ### Standardised data needs to be available

 - The opacity around standardised reporting hinders independent verification and undermines efforts to regulate AI’s true environmental cost. [^6]
-- Authors should report training time and sensitivity to hyperparameters [^11] to enable direct comparison between models, which would enable corporations to make informed and sustainable decisions when training models.
+- Authors should report training time and sensitivity to hyperparameters [^9] to enable direct comparison between models, which would enable corporations to make informed and sustainable decisions when training models.
-- Academic researchers need equitable access to large-scale compute to foster creativity and prevent the problematic “rich get richer” cycle of research funding. [^11]
+- Academic researchers need equitable access to large-scale compute to foster creativity and prevent the problematic “rich get richer” cycle of research funding. [^9]

 ### Sustainability must be put at the centre of AI innovation

 - Cost-effective and sustainable innovation in the context of limited resources should be promoted.
 - Frugal AI (a design philosophy emphasising resource-conscious systems) offers a vision of systems that are functional, robust, user-friendly, growing, affordable, and local. [^4]
-- Federated Learning (a method where AI models are trained across many devices without centralising data) offers a solution by decentralising the training process and offers several advantages such as reducing the time and bandwidth required for training and inference and lower the energy consumption associated with long-distance data transmission. [^9]
+- Federated Learning (a method where AI models are trained across many devices without centralising data) offers a solution by decentralising the training process and offers several advantages such as reducing the time and bandwidth required for training and inference and lower the energy consumption associated with long-distance data transmission. [^10]
-- Efficiency should be an evaluation criterion so that ML practitioners compete to increase accuracy. [^10] Although this can also lead to a rebound effect whereby the more efficient models become, the more they get used.
+- Efficiency should be an evaluation criterion so that ML practitioners compete to increase accuracy. [^11] However this can also lead to a rebound effect whereby the more efficient models become, the more they get used.
 - Research should prioritise developing efficient models and hardware.
-Improvements in state of the art accuracy are possible thanks to industry access to large-scale compute. [^11]
+Improvements in state of the art accuracy are possible thanks to industry access to large-scale compute. [^10]

 ### The right AI for the right need at the right time.